MileHacker Logo

 Photography Ethics and Religious Site Etiquette

-Avoid unsolicited close-up photography of people and without fail respect "Photos Not allowed" signs.
+Avoid unsolicited close-up photos of people and without fail respect "Photos Not allowed" signs.
 When visiting religious sites, modest dress and shoe removal are customary.

 Photography Guidelines

 Be discreet when photographing daily life scenes to avoid disturbing residents.
-Do not photograph children without consent from its guardians.
+Do not photograph children without consent from their guardians.

 Shrine Etiquette